About StackScopeBot

 • Respects robots.txt rules for both StackScopeBot and wildcard (*) user agents

-• Honours Crawl-delay directives, if your robots.txt specifies a longer delay, we follow it
+• Honours Crawl-delay directives.
+If your robots.txt specifies a longer delay, we follow it

 • Does not attempt to crawl sensitive paths (admin, login, API endpoints)